-Name: Date:
+Name: Da ite:

-(Note: Reports may be made anonymously, but no disciplinary action will be taken aga solely on the basis of an anonymous report.) inst an alleged harasser
+(Note: Reports may be mad e anonymously, but no disc solely on the basis of 0 ainst an alleged harasser

-Check whether you are the: $\Box$ Target of the harassment $\Box$ Reporter (not the target)
+Check whether you are the: \Box Target of the harassmo ent □ Report er (not the target)

-Check whether you are a: □ Student □ Staff member (specify role)
+Check whether you are a: □ Student □ Staff memb per (specify r ole)

-Home/Cell Phone: □ Parent/Guardian □ Administrator □Other
+Home/Cell Phone: □ Parent/Guardian □ A dministrator □Other

 If student, which program?
 Grade:

-If staff member, which progra m?
+If staff member, which progr am? -

-- nt):
+INFORMATION ABOUT T Name of Target (of harassme

-00 1 ho engaged in the harassment):
+Name of Aggressor (person v who engaged in the harassm ,

 Date(s) of Incident(s):

-Time When Incident(s) Occur red:
+Time When Incident(s) Occu rred:

-Location of Incident(s) (Be as specific as possible):
+Location of Incident(s) (Be a s specific as possible):

-aw the incident or may have information about it):
+Witnesses (List people who s

-Name: $\Box Student \Box Staff \Box Other$
+Name: Student t Staff Other

-Name: $\Box Student \Box Staff \Box Other$
+Name: Student t Staff Other

-Name: $\Box Student \Box Staff \Box Other$
+Name: Student t Staff Other